-This element of the programme is designed specifically for participants to learn alongside expert companies in the area of sustainability.
+This element of the programme is designed specifically for participants to learn alongside global firms in the area of sustainability.
 We partner with leading international food companies to provide participants first-hand experience of solving challenges and implementing sustainability programmes.

-Over the course of the programme participants will complete three 5/6 month placements in a Bord Bia export market where they learn how to build awareness of Irish sustainability initiatives in the market specifically with B2B customers, government and non-government agencies.
+Over the course of the programme participants will complete placements in a Bord Bia export market where they learn how to build awareness of Irish sustainability initiatives in the market specifically with B2B customers, government and non-government agencies.

 Meet the Faculty

 UCD Michael Smurfit Graduate Business School has one of the most highly regarded faculties of any business school in the world and the most productive researchers in the country.
 Rigorous, interactive, and dynamic, they present topics via a range of engaging methods, including case studies, simulation exercises, self-assessment and small group discussions.
 The programme’s faculty offer a blend of academic excellence, real-world relevance and practical application that provides participants with unparalleled opportunities to expand their capabilities

-Damien McLoughlin is Anthony C. Cunningham Professor of Marketing and Associate Dean at UCD Michael Smurfit Graduate Business School.
-He has previously served on the faculty of the S.C.
-Johnson Graduate School of Management at Cornell University and the Indian School of Business.
-For the past three years he has been a faculty member on the Harvard Business School Agribusiness seminar.
+Damien McLoughlin is Anthony C. Cunningham Professor of Marketing at UCD Michael Smurfit Graduate Business School in Ireland.
+He has previously served as a visiting faculty at the S.C.
+Johnson Graduate School of Management at Cornell University and at the Indian School of Business.
+Since 2011 he has been a faculty member and researcher on the Harvard Business School Agribusiness seminar.
 His most recently published case studies have been C-suite case studies of Ocado and Nestlé; current cases cover areas of global food that is most significantly affected by innovation, including global sports nutrition, snacks and confectionery, breakfast cereals and home meal kits.
 Since 2014 he has been a visiting professor at the Stern School of Business at New York University.
 In 2015 and 2017 Damien was a faculty member on the Purdue University Food and Agribusiness Executive Summit.
-Damien has published more than seventy papers and a book on strategy and marketing issues.
-He has also written more than a dozen case studies, mainly relating to leadership and strategy issues in the food and agribusiness, covering all geographies and major sectors.
+Damien has published more than seventy papers and two books on strategy and marketing issues.
+He has also written more than 25 case studies, mainly relating to leadership and strategy issues in global food and agribusiness, covering all geographies and major sectors.